monkeytypegame/monkeytype/backend/mongo-todo.md

 - Name is not passed in user token/auth().currentUser
 - Firestore read operations seem high
   - Does this include index.html serving as well as user authentication or is there more?
-- Account created on date doesn't look the same as it used to

 ### Possibilities